 My students also enjoy reading more about winter themes in addition to the read alouds and other articles we read.
 I love using my winter passages and text dependent activities from my Winter Reading Comprehension Resource.
-This resource includes a fiction passage, a nonfiction passage, and a poem.
+This resource includes 11 texts (fiction, nonfiction, poetry, and a play).
 The students love the poem because it is written from the point of view of a snowflake.

 My students also love these passages and activities because the printable activities are varied and don’t require them to simply answer a bunch of comprehension questions>>>which are important but can get boring really quickly if the students have to answer pages and pages of questions.
 This pack includes themed graphic organizers, context clues printables, and other text-specific printables in addition to the text dependent questions.
 To see these passages and activities in my store, click here.

 FREE Winter Writing Prompt – Trapped in a Snow Globe!